Modern Slavery Act

 GBM operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-GBM encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of GBM.
-This includes any circumstances that may give rise to an enhanced risk of slavery or human tra cking.
+Whistleblowing Policy - GBM encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of GBM.
+This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 GBM’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-The GBM’s code makes clear to employees the actions and behaviour expected of them when representing the GBM.
+Employee Code of Conduct - GBM’s code makes clear to employees the actions and behaviour expected of them when representing GBM.
 GBM strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

-In 2018, GBM will be introducing a more robust Recruitment policy, which will include:
+In 2018, GBM started working toward a more robust Recruitment policy, to include:

 - conducting ‘eligibility to work in the UK’ checks for all employees to safeguard against human trafficking or individuals being forced to work against their will